MetPX/sarracenia/docs/source/Tutorials/Migrate_v2_to_sr3.rst

    # Now sr3 status shows that the config is running, in idle state:
+   # (see Note below/Command Line Guide document for information about sr3's states)
    sarra@my-server:~$ sr3 status
    status:
    Component/Config     Processes                                         Rates